 Investments in Affiliates

 In October 2013, the Company entered into a Convertible Promissory Note Purchase Agreement with Saneron.
 Cryo-Cell will loan Saneron in quarterly payments an aggregate amount up to $300,000, subject to certain conditions.
-The initial loan amount was $150,000 to be paid in four quarterly installments of $37,500 per quarter.
-If after the initial loan amount, Saneron has made best efforts, satisfactory to Cryo-Cell in its sole discretion, to have started independently or via serving as a sponsor of a clinical trial related to its U-CORD-CELL™ program, then Cryo-Cell will agree to lend Saneron an additional $150,000 through a series of four additional quarterly payments of $37,500.
+The initial loan amount is $150,000 to be paid in four quarterly installments of $37,500 per quarter.
+If after the initial loan amount, Saneron has made best efforts, satisfactory to Cryo-Cell in its sole discretion, to have started independently or via serving as a sponsor of a clinical trial related to its U-CORD-CELL™ program, then Cryo-Cell agrees to lend Saneron an additional $150,000 through a series of four additional quarterly payments of $37,500.
 Upon receipt of each quarterly payment, Saneron will deliver a convertible promissory note (“Note”) that matures five years from the date of the Note.
 Upon maturity of any Note, Saneron will have the option to repay all or a portion of the loan in cash or convert the outstanding principal and accrued interest under the applicable Note(s) into shares of Saneron common stock.
-The Company made five payments of $37,500 through November 30, 2014.
-The Company made no additional payments through November 30, 2016.
+The Company made the first initial quarterly payment of $37,500 in October 2013.